PortSwigger/multi-totp-authenticator/README.md

 This is where you will enter in the Base 32-encoded secret of your TOTP.
 Typically, the secret will be in the form `A2B3 C4D5 E6F7 GHIJ KLMN OPQR STUV WXYZ`.
 The extension uses the Base 32 encoding described in [Section 6 of RFC4648](https://datatracker.ietf.org/doc/html/rfc4648#section-6), which includes the uppercase letters A-Z and digits 2-7.

 #### Duration
 This is how long each TOTP lasts for, in seconds.
-This will almost always be 30, but some applications may use values such as `60`.
+This will almost always be 30 seconds, but some applications may use values such as 60 seconds.

 #### Code Length
-This is the number of digits of the TOTP code to generate.
+The number of digits that generated codes should be.
 This will almost always be 6, returning a code in the form of `123 456`.
 However, some applications may use values such as 8.

 #### Algorithm
 This allows you to select the hashing algorithm that the application expects.
-This will almost always be SHA-1, which uses the HMAC-SHA-1 hash function.
+If you are unsure, this will almost always be SHA-1, which uses the HMAC-SHA-1 hash function.
 Some applications may use SHA-256 or SHA-512 hashing instead.

 ### Scanning QR Codes
 QR codes can be used to automatically populate the values detailed in [Adding a code](#adding-a-code).
-There are two ways to use QR codes, detailed below.
-See [Acknowledgements](#acknowledgements) for details about the URI specification used.
+You may paste a QR from your clipboard or scan one that is on your screen.
+See below for details.
+See [Acknowledgements](#acknowledgements) for information about the URI specification used.

 #### Scan QR
 This will scan a QR code that is on your screen.
 In order for QR codes to be scanned, you must have the code and Burp visible on the same monitor.
 Depending on your operating system, you may also have to give Burp Suite access to take a screen capture.
 If a QR code is successfully scanned, the encoded values will be added to their respective fields.
 Adjust them or simply press "Add."